manticoresoftware/openapi/README.md

 http client about this as seems it breaks compat with apis like ones from aws or dropbox since most do exact matching on content-type).

+## CI testing

+Right now only added for javascript and python.
+There's a manticore service that can be used (use `manticoresearch-manticore` as hostname).

+CI jobs run for each client only if a change was made in their folder.